SammyWhite000/BlockCipher/README.md

     * Example: ./Target B fileMessage.txt out.txt key.txt E

-7. Once the program is run in encyption mode, the output file, that was specififed in the arguments, will hold the binary values
+7. Once the program is run in encyption mode, the output file, that was specififed in the arguments, will hold the binary values of the encryption

 8. When the program in run in decryption mode, after encryption, the output file will hold the original message
     * When running decryption, ensure that the second parameter, the message file, is the file that contains the binary encryption of the message